Not-OnlyBut-Also/bring-a-knife/README.md

 1. On Github, click the "Code" button.
 2. Click "Download ZIP."
 3. Unzip the downloaded files.
+4. Take the "bring_a_knife" folder out of the "bring-a-knife-main" folder.
-4. In a terminal, type "cd bring-a-knife-main."
+5. In a terminal, type "cd bring_a_knife."
-5. Type "python3 main.py" and hit enter to start the game.
+6. Type "python3 main.py" and hit enter to start the game.

 ## Controls
 Arrow keys to move.